Reading Time: 4 minutes

 • One containing all allowed amounts for, and billed charges from, out-of-network providers.

-• Phase Two, currently slated to go into effect in 2023, consists of an internet-based comparison tool allowing patients to receive estimates of their cost-sharing responsibilities for 500 shoppable items or services from specific providers.
+• Phase Two is slated to go into effect in 2023.
+This phase consists of an internet-based comparison tool allowing patients to receive estimates of their cost-sharing responsibilities for 500 shoppable items or services from specific providers.

 • Phase Three, going into effect in 2024, will expand the internet-based tool to all items and services.
 All information must be provided, upon request, in paper form and requests by phone must be accommodated.
 The Department of Labor has published a set of FAQs on the TiC and CAA coverage transparency requirements.